 What to do: Home to Disney World’s multiple theme parks, as well as Universal Orlando resorts and parks, lines will be much shorter during the season between the holidays and spring break.

-How to save: SmarterTravel.com states Christmas week is the most expensive time to stay in Orlando.
+How to save: Christmas week to New Year’s is the most expensive time to stay in Orlando.
 However, prices drop following this week and stay low until spring break.

-The third Florida city to make the top 10 most popular winter vacation destinations, Miami offers many of the same benefits as Ft.
-Lauderdale and Orlando to winter travelers.
+The third Florida city to make the list, Miami offers many of the same benefits as Fort Lauderdale and Orlando to winter travelers.
 However, you may find Miami has a younger club scene and more of a party atmosphere than other Florida spots.

 What to do: Miami is all about the nightlife and best for couples who want to enjoy restaurants and clubs in the city.
-The beach is still nice, albeit a lot cooler than in summer months.
-The Winter Music Conference also takes place in March.
+The beach is still nice, albeit a lot cooler than in the summer months, though it barely drops below 60.
+The Ultra Music Festival also takes place in March.